threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/internals_chat.md

 #### Validation

-Some validations can be applied on the input taken from the user so that they are warned.
+Some validations could be applied on the input taken from the user so that they are warned.
 This is helpful to validate certain restrictions before processing the data itself in the server.
 Here's an example of validations required for a string input

 ```python
  email = bot.string_ask("Enter email", validate={"required": True, "email": True}).strip()